-Notice how in this example it’s easy to read and process when driving by
+Notice how it’s easy to read and process when driving by

-The only cost involved is printing the signs themselves.
-You can use a place such as buildasign.com and buy a bunch for a reasonable price.
+The only cost involved is printing the signs but even that’s not a problem with places like buildasign.com where you can buy a lot for a reasonable price.

 2. Google AdWords